alanrtao/Laplace/README.md

 effects (on files and variables) within the workspace is captured.

 ## Building
-- Use CMake to build the library.
+- Use CMake (and Ninja) to build the library.
 Doing so will also create a Docker image named `laplace`

 ## Usage
 - `docker run --rm -it laplace`